sa-mm/getting-started-solution-template/README.md

   1. By using this template, in `services` -> `Mqtt`, all credentials from SenseWay must be provided to establish a securised MQTT Client connection, with _user & password_ or even _certificates_ & _private key_.
 Refer to [this page](https://www.senseway.net/service/network-service/network-manual/lorawan-mqtt-connection-manual/) for more details.

-  1. Provide also a Topic adress, to subscribe to your Senseway devices with this pattern : lora/<*username*>/<*id_of_device*>/rx for uplink information. lora/<*username*>/<*id_of_device*>/tx for downlink informations.
+  1. Provide also a Topic address, to subscribe to your Senseway devices with this pattern : lora/<*username*>/<*id_of_device*>/rx for uplink information. lora/<*username*>/<*id_of_device*>/tx for downlink informations.
-  At any moment, it is possible to suscribe to all child node topics with : `#`
+  At any moment, it is possible to subscribe to all child node topics with : `#`

   1. Check `Receive` pannel, and make sure received data is handled by `cloud2murano`, complete script if needed:
 ```